harisheoran/Multi-stage-docker-build-GO-web-server/README.md

 ### Production Stage
 In this stage we take *scratch* as Base image, it is a bare minimum image to run our binary.

-And copy the binary build from build stage and execute it as an entrypoint.
+Copy the binary build from build stage and execute it as an entrypoint.

 > We don't need golang image in our production, we only need the executable binary.